tahiri-lab/aPhyloGeo/README.md

 12 : ORF10
 7
 ```
-Once the program is run, depending on the bootstrap value and the threshold distance, the phylogenetic trees of interest with their corresponding ASM (multiple sequence alignment) will be kept in the folders of each selected [gene](./output) or in the [reference] folder (./output/reference_gene) if the complete sequence has been studied.
-Finally, the [output.csv](output.csv) file will contain all the significant ASMs selected with their gene in question, their position on the sequence, their bootstrap value and its rf distance.
+Once the program is running, depending on the bootstrap value and the `Robinson-Fould metric` found for each MSA ( Multiple Sequence Alignment ), the climatic tree of interest with their corresponding MSA (Multiple Sequence Alignment) will be kept in the folders of each selected [gene](./output) or in the [reference](./output/reference_gene) folder if the complete sequence has been studied.
+Finally, the [output.csv](output.csv) file will contain all the significant MSAs and their related informations such as their position on the sequence, the gene related to this position, their bootstrap value and their `RF metric`.

 ## Potential problems encountered

 + For `macOS` users, it is likely that your computer is blocking access to the `MUSCLE` program.
-If this is the case, simply go to the privacy settings on your machine and give the program access
+If this is the case, go to the privacy settings on your machine and give the program access

 ## References